AsktheBuilder Legal Terms

 If you decide to stay, and I hope you do :-> , then you need to realize the following:

-- You agree I don't have to pay you now or ever for the content you submit to me.
-The compensation, any advice or knowledge you take away from visiting my website, from a reply I send to you, or you watching any of my free videos is payment in full for life for anything you submit to me.
+- You agree I don't have to pay you now or ever for the content, including your voice recording, that you submit to me.
+Any and all advice or knowledge you take away from visiting my website, from a reply I send to you, from watching any of my free videos, or me talking to you over the phone or a video call is payment in full for life for anything you submit to me.
 If you don't like these terms, DO NOT UPLOAD anything to this website.

 - You agree to use any and all advice found at AsktheBuilder.com at your own risk.
 Here is but one example of thousands of things that might go wrong after you follow some of my advice: